Does WhatsApp Notify the Other User When You Screenshot the Conversation?

 Whatsapp should get a notification update to take care of that issue in the first place.
 Instagram took that approach, and it seems that the update is working fine.

-The new feature is currently in the testing phase but should be released soon enough.
+The new feature is currently in the testing phase but should be released soon enough and we’ll update the article as soon as it’s available.
 It will allow users to add an extra layer of security to each private conversation by setting up fingerprint access.
 That means that only you and the person on the other side of the chat will be able to see the messages.

 The security feature blocks taking screenshots, so even you won’t be able to capture your chat messages.
 Whether this feature becomes available for all users, or it gets discarded, depends on the user feedback that is currently divided.